Education and training at the West Midlands Regional Genetics Laboratory

 WMRGL is committed to fostering a passion for genetics and laboratory work among young minds.
 Our programme is designed to provide an immersive and educational experience for students during their level 3 qualifications.
 We believe that offering such opportunities enriches students' experiences and contributes to developing a skilled and diverse workforce in the local scientific community.

 We take pride in our diverse workforce because we are committed to providing equal opportunities for individuals of all backgrounds and ensuring an inclusive and enriching experience for every participant.
-This programme aims to uplift all Birmingham and surrounding area communities with opportunities to train and work locally.
+This programme aims to uplift all Birmingham and surrounding areas with opportunities to train and work locally.

 We currently offer a two-day workshop targeted at students in years 12-13 who are completing level 3 qualifications.
 Students with a keen interest in science would benefit most from this experience.
 Participation in the event is via a successful application.
 Please see below for further details.